whylabs/langkit/langkit/docs/modules.md

 is an injection attack.

 The instruction prompt will instruct the LLM to repeat a randomly generated string.
 If the response does not contain the string, a potential injection attack is detected, and the detector will return a score of 1.
 Otherwise, it will return a score of 0.

+> Note: Requires an additional LLM call to calculate the score.
+Currently, only OpenAI models are supported through `langkit.openai`'s `OpenAILegacy`, `OpenAIDefault`, and `OpenAIGPT4`, and `OpenAIAzure`.

 Reference: https://arxiv.org/abs/2310.12815